muhammadhrahmy/muhammadhrahmy/README.md

 <h1 align="center">Hi 👋, I'm Muhammadh Rahmy</h1>
 <h3 align="center">🌟 Currently, I have experience in Python, Java, and GUI development in Java.
-I've been working on various projects to hone my skills and solve real-world problems. 💡</h3>
+I've been working on various projects to hone my skills and solve real-world problems. 💡
+📚 I'm a firm believer in the power of continuous learning, and I'm always eager to expand my knowledge.
+My goal is to not only write code but to craft elegant and efficient solutions to complex problems. 🤓</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">